mahi97/mahi-log/_poems/2025-11-04-my-naive-heart.md

 while you’re still in the height of your youth — before it suddenly makes you old, weak, and weary.

-Don’t wait for them — they’re not alone anymore.
+Don’t wait for her, she's not alone anymore.
-Even if you stay lonely until your final breath, they won’t return.
+Even if you stay lonely until your final breath, she won’t return.
-They said it themselves —
+She said it herself —
-one day they’d leave,
+one day she’d leave,
-one day they’d forget the memories you shared.
+one day she’d forget the memories you shared.

 Oh my heart, my innocent heart, how long will you keep staring